 Annuitization

 Annuitization is the process of taking your annuity and converting it into regular periodic payments.
-These payments can last a set period or until the death of the annuitant.
+These payments can be a set period or last until the death of the annuitant, after which the named beneficiary might continue to receive payments.
 Annuitizing your annuity is a permanent decision.

 Read More- Reviewed By